seanreed1111/sql-recipes/recipes.md

 +---------+---------+-----------+
 ```

 ## Watch out for the following trap!
-Make sure you only select nonsummary table columns that are **related** to the grouping columns.
+Make sure you only select nonSUMmary table columns that are **related** to the grouping columns.
 ## Suppose that you want to know the longest trip per driver in the driver_log table.
 That’s produced by this query:

 ```sql